Chocolate Coconut Collagen Protein Bites Recipe (Paleo, AIP)

 It’s super worthy noting that the collagen I use is grass-fed.
-Any conventional beef products from CAFO farms are not only inhumanely raised, but are highly inflammatory.
+Any conventional beef products from CAFO farms are not only inhumanely raised but are highly inflammatory.
 Grass-fed beef products are in balance with Omega 3’s, and are incredibly more humanely raised.

 I use vital proteins collagen peptides, and love it!

 Collagen isn’t the only ingredient in here that I love.
 I’m also obsessed with Tropical Traditions coconut cream concentrate, or coconut butter.
-It’s glyphosate free, traditionally harvest, sugar free, and super delicious!
+It’s glyphosate free, traditionally harvest, sugar-free, and super delicious!
 I also use their shredded coconut and coconut oil to help make these guys taste even better.

 Chocolate Coconut Collagen Protein Bites Recipe

-- 1 cup coconut cream concentrate/coconut butter
+- 1 cup coconut cream concentrate/coconut butter (softened, but not melted)

 - 3/4 cup shredded coconut + extra for garnish